-- Best Budget Hotel in Greenwich: The Mitre by Innkeeper’s Collection
+- Budget Hotel in Greenwich: The Mitre by Innkeeper’s Collection

-- Best Luxury Hotel in Greenwich: Intercontinental London – The O2, an IHG Hotel
+- Luxury Hotel in Greenwich: Intercontinental London – The O2, an IHG Hotel

-- Best Vacation Rental in Greenwich: This Fabulous Apartment Close to the Cutty Sark
+- Vacation Rental in Greenwich: This Fabulous Apartment Close to the Cutty Sark

 See Related: Fun Nicknames for London

-North of Green Park, and to the west of Hyde Park, is Mayfair.
-If you check the London Monopoly board, you’ll find that Mayfair is the costliest property, and this says it all.
+North of Green Park and to the west of Hyde Park is Mayfair.
+If you check the London Monopoly board, you’ll find that Mayfair is the costliest property, which says it all.
 One of the world’s most expensive districts, Mayfair is where to stay in London for a feeling of ultimate luxuriousness.

 As well as its luxury hotels, Mayfair is also known for its seriously upscale shopping.
 A must-see is the beautiful Burlington Arcade with its top-hatted Beadles in Regency-style uniforms.

-Dating back to 1819, this was London’s first shopping mall and is where to come for deluxe items such as Manolo Blahnik shoes, cashmere, and vintage watches.
+In 1819, this was London’s first shopping mall, where people came for deluxe items such as Manolo Blahnik shoes, cashmere, and vintage watches.
 You can make the most of this retail wonderland with a guided shopping tour.

-There’s more high-end shopping on Bond Street and Savile Row and Shepherd Market, a historic square full of independent stores and chic eateries.
+There’s more high-end shopping on Bond Street, Savile Row, and Shepherd Market, a historic square full of independent stores and chic eateries.
 Or treat yourself to afternoon tea at Fortnum & Mason.